 - Batch ahead for large parties.
 Rather than playing bartender all night, I suggest you batch together the pomegranate, cranberry and gin ahead of time.
 Set up a serve-yourself cocktail bar with a pitcher of the mix, a shaker and an ice bucket with a small instructional card.
 Set the tonic and garnishes to the side so your guests can feel like pro mixologists.

 While I love the woodsy, pine-y flavor of gin, I know it’s not for everyone.
 For a less complex flavor profile in these cranberry cocktails, try using neutral flavored vodka instead.

 Among other things that 2020 brought with it was a huge surge in non-alcoholic spirits, a great way to include an alternative twist to the recipe.
 Feel free to swap in your favorite gin-adjacent for a sober-friendly mocktail.

 More Cocktails & Beverages

-If you made this recipe for my Winter Holiday Cranberry Gin Cocktail to ring in the new year or at Christmas dinner, please be sure to rate and review it below!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more festive cocktail recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for a Holiday Gin & Tonic, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Holiday Gin & Tonic